Azure/azure-functions-python-extensions/azurefunctions-extensions-bindings-cosmosdb/README.md

 ### Bind to the SDK-type
 The Azure Functions Extensions Bindings Cosmos DB library for Python allows you to create a function app with Cosmos DB Input and define the type as a CosmosClient, DatabaseProxy, or ContainerProxy.
-Instead of receiving an InputStream, when the function is executed, the type returned will be the defined SDK-type and have all of the properties and methods available as seen in the Azure Storage Cosmos DB library for Python.
+Instead of receiving a DocumentList, when the function is executed, the type returned will be the defined SDK-type and have all of the properties and methods available as seen in the Azure Storage Cosmos DB library for Python.